strongswan/strongTNC/README.rst

 Development Setup
 -----------------

-strongTNC uses Django (currently version 1.11.22).
+strongTNC uses Django (currently version 3.2.7) requiring Python 3.
 It is recommended to use the pip_ and virtualenv_ tools to ease the dependency management.
 They can be installed via your package manager on most Linux distributions.

 If you're new to these tools: Pip is the de-facto Python package manager (similar to apt-get or yum).
 And virtualenv is a tool that allows you to have